 - Sitting or lying on a bed, couch, pillow or carpet that that been infested with head lice.

 So what are some head lice prevention steps?

 - If children are present in the household, keep in touch with the local schools as lice outbreaks are usually reported to school nurses and administrators.

-- Teach children to avoid sharing personal items at school, such as hats, scarves and hair brushes.
+- Teach children to avoid sharing personal items with their friends, such as hats, scarves and hair brushes.

 - Check the heads of family members periodically for lice and eggs.
-Fine-tooth steel nit combs are great tools for going through hair to check for an infestation.
+Nit combs are great tools for going through hair to check for an infestation.
 A successful head check includes starting at the nape of the neck and behind the ears and working forward.
 Use the nit comb to check the hair section by section under a bright light.

 - Learn the signs and symptoms of head lice so you can catch an infestation early and treat it.

-If an outbreak does occur, treat with a pediculicide making sure to take it slow and follow all directions completely.
+If your attempts at preventing head lice fail, do not panic.
+Treat with an effective lice treatment, Licefreee!, making sure to take it slow and follow all directions completely.
 Carefully remove all dead lice and nits after treatment with a nit comb.
-Even if all lice and eggs appear to be gone, following through with a second treatment within 7 days and random head checks can prevent future reinfestations.
+Even if all lice and eggs appear to be gone, following through with a second treatment within 7 days and random head checks can help avoid future reinfestations.